Shernandez927/Shernandez927/README.md

 About Me 🪪
 -------------------

 I’ve been learning to code for the past 6 months through UT Austin’s Coding BootCamp.
-Some of my favorite frameworks and libraries include TailwindCSS and React 🧸
+Some of my favorite frameworks and libraries include TailwindCSS and React. 🧸
 * 🌍  I'm based in Austin, TX
 * 📬  You can contact me at [shelbyhernandez4851107@gmail.com](mailto:shelbyhernandez4851107@gmail.com)
 * 🌱  I'm learning Complex State Management